ckeditor/ckeditor5/packages/ckeditor5-code-block/docs/features/code-block.md

 * To **decrease** indentation: Select the line (or lines) the indent should decrease.
 Hit the <kbd>Shift</kbd>+<kbd>Tab</kbd> keys or press the "Decrease indent" button in the toolbar.

 <info-box>
 	The indentation created this way can be changed.
 Use the {@link module:code-block/codeblock~CodeBlockConfig#indentSequence `codeBlock.indentSequence`} configuration to choose some other character (or characters) of your preference (e.g. four spaces).
-By default, the indentation changes by a single tab (`	`) character.
+By default, the indentation changes by a single tab (`\t`) character.
 </info-box>

 <info-box>